-Other assets include license agreements in the total amount of \$818,000 and website development costs of \$45,650.
-The Company has world wide exclusive licenses in the field of air purification, for technology designed to help eliminate organic and biological airborne organisms; and for the exclusive rights for surface acoustic wave hydrogen sensor technology, which includes the rights for use, sub-licensing and selling related licensed products.
-Both licenses are being amortized over a life of 17 years.
-Amortization expense for the years ended December 31, 2007 and 2006 were \$33,058 and \$5,010, respectively.
+Other assets include license agreements in the total amount of \$818,000.
+The Company has world wide exclusive licenses in the field of air purification, for technology designed to help eliminate organic and biological airborne organisms; and for the exclusive rights for surface acoustic wave hydrogen sensor technology, which includes the rights for use, sub-licensing and selling related licensed products; and a hydrogen technology application.
+Licenses are being amortized over a life of 17 years.
+During 2008 patents and licenses were written down in the amount of \$89,000 as an expense included in other general and administrative expenses.
+Amortization expense for the years ended December 31, 2008 and 2007 was \$20,450 and \$5,010.

 The Company has capitalized website development costs per guidance of EITF 00-2, accounting for web site development costs.
+Total capitalized website development costs totaling \$45,650 are reflected net of accumulated amortization of \$18,210.
 The costs are being amortized over the estimated life of the website of three years.

-Amortization expense related to the website development was \$18,210 and \$5,601 for the years ended December 31, 2008 and 20076, respectively.
+Amortization expense related to the website development was \$12,609 and \$5,601 for the years ended December 31, 2008 and 2007, respectively.